‘Jehovah (Hebrew: יהוה) – that has been My Name through the ages, and it’s how I shall be remembered from generation to generation.’ –Exodus 3:15

 In our source texts for the books of the Jewish Era (the Old Testament), the name is indicated at least 5,360 times.
-These source texts are the Greek Septuagint (for many reasons), a Greek translation of the Jewish Era books made several centuries before Jesus.
+These source texts are the Greek Septuagint (for many reasons), which is a Greek translation of the Jewish Era books which was made several centuries before Jesus.
 Most copies don’t contain the Divine Name, instead saying Lord.

 However, all copies of Jewish origin include the name in Hebrew letters (יהוה) amongst the Greek text.
 At least one copy transliterates the name into the Greek letters ΙΑΩ.
-Even if it didn’t, we would understand that Lord is a euphemism, because the Hebrew manuscripts use יהוה in the same places.
+Even if this evidence didn’t exist, we would still understand that Lord is a euphemism, because the Hebrew manuscripts use יהוה in the same places.

 As for the New Testament, the Divine Name may appear as a euphemism about 150 times in our Greek and Aramaic source texts.
-In Greek, it’s the usually same euphemism used in the Septuagint, and in Aramaic, it might be represented by the word maryah, which may mean ‘Lord Jah.’
+In Greek, it’s usually the same euphemism used in the Septuagint.
+In Aramaic, it’s represented by the word maryah, which may mean ‘Lord Jah.’

 So the Divine Name is present thousands of times in the Bible source texts, both explicitly and as euphemisms.

 - See also: The History of the Divine Name.

 Why use the Divine Name in our translation at all?